Crown-Commercial-Service/digitalmarketplace-functional-tests/README.md

 ### Setup

+  - Do all of this without any apps running locally to avoid issues with blocking ports.
   - Have Docker installed on your machine - see [here](https://www.docker.com/docker-mac)
   - Have Docker Compose installed on your machine.
 Docker for Mac comes with it so you probably won't need to do anything extra.
 You can check with `docker-compose -v`.
 If you don't have it, go [here](https://docs.docker.com/compose/install/)
   - Have a `.envrc` file in the root of your credentials repo which sets your AWS profile to your sops profile.
 Probably something like `AWS_PROFILE=sops`.
 Check in `~/.aws/config` if you're not sure.
 This step isn't strictly necessary to get all the containers up and running, but functional tests will fail whenever trying to send an email if you don't do it.